Nordic applicants: 15 April

 More information on admission requirements:

-Online application is via Søknadsweb, study code 6025
+Online application is via Søknadsweb, application code 6025

 How to apply for admission to UiT?
 Read more here